D.J. Moore Player Prop Bets for NFL Week 6 | Carolina vs. Minnesota 10/17/2021

 Matchup vs. Minnesota

-- Moore's 61 receiving yards in his lone career matchup against the Vikings are 61.0 more than his over/under for Sunday's game.
+- Against the Vikings, Moore totaled 61 receiving yards in single career matchup, 19.5 fewer than his over/under for Sunday's game.

-- Moore did not have a touchdown catch in that matchup against the Vikings.
+- Moore did not have a touchdown catch in that game against the Vikings.

-- The 263.4 yards per game the Vikings are conceding through the air makes them the NFL's 14th-ranked pass defense.
+- This week Moore will face the NFL's 14th-ranked pass defense (263.4 yards allowed per game).

-- The Vikings have allowed six touchdowns through the air (1.2 per game).
-They are fifth in the NFL in that category.
+- The Vikings have given up six passing TDs this year (1.2 per game), ranking them fifth among NFL defenses.

 Recent Performances

-- In last week's matchup with the Eagles, Moore reeled in five passes for 42 yards while being targeted seven times.
+- In last week's game against the Eagles, Moore was targeted seven times and racked up five catches for 42 yards.

-- During his last three games, Moore racked up 21 catches on 31 targets and averaged 93.7 receiving yards with two touchdowns.
+- Moore has caught 21 passes on 31 targets for 281 yards and two touchdowns, averaging 93.7 yards over his last three outings.

 Moore's Carolina Teammates